-Let's climb to the former Edo Castle! ~Walking around the East Gardens of the Imperial Palace~
+Let's climb the former Edo Castle! ~Stroll through the East Gardens of the Imperial Palace~

 The East Gardens of the Imperial Palace in Otemachi was once the site of the Honmaru, Ninomaru, and Sannomaru of Edo Castle.
 The feudal lords who served the Tokugawa Shogunate passed through the Otemon Gate to meet the Shogun.
 Now, let's climb up to the former Edo Castle and feel like a feudal lord of that time